efficient/fasst/README.md

 | `drivers` | Modified `libmlx4` and `libmlx5` drivers with the cheap RECV posting optimization.|
 | `loss\_study` | The code and output logs used in our InfiniBand packet loss study. |
 | `other` | Contains a DCT benchmark. |

-## Building the benchmarks
-Each benchmark in the `app` directory contains a Makefile to build the benchmark.

 ## Instructions to run on Emulab's Apt cluster:
  * Set `HRD_REGISTRY_IP` to `node-1`'s IP address